polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 The memref<1 x f64> types (single element memrefs) that we see below a result of the scalar replace pass (-affine-scalrep) that runs after the unroll-and-jam.
-We see eight of these summing up to 32 elements of the output matrix, that are kept in registers when the innermost k loop is iterating.
+We see eight of these summing up to 32 elements of the output matrix, and these are held in registers when the innermost loop (k) is iterating.
 LLVM's passes later turn these into virtual registers.

 Both BLIS and OpenBLAS use inline assembly microkernels and other hand written components that are composed in a modular/reusable way.
 OTOH, we've been trying